April 22, 2020

 An interview with Lavazza Global Ambassador Sean Devlin

 Each year we send a group of associates to support our sustainability efforts as part of our Lavazza Global Ambassadors program.
-This program focuses on the environmental as well as social and financial aspects of sustainability in the coffee production ecosystem.
-In 2019, our Ambassadors visited Rwanda with the Ethical Tea Partnership of Africa.
+This program focuses on the environmental as well as social and financial aspects of sustainability in the coffee and tea production ecosystem.
+In 2019, our Ambassadors visited Rwanda with the Ethical Tea Partnership.

 To learn more about the trip, we interviewed Sean Devlin, Supplier Quality Technologist and Lavazza Global Ambassador.